 One morning in Mexico, I woke up in a little bed and breakfast and couldn’t wait to get outside.

-It wasn’t that the place was bad — I had a nice comfortable room — but I knew I’d be in Mexico’s San Miguel de Allende only a short time and wanted to see as much as possible.
+It wasn’t that the place was bad.
+I had a nice comfortable room.
+But I knew I’d be in Mexico’s San Miguel de Allende only a short time and there were many things to do and see in this wonderful city.
 Plus I always enjoyed seeing places early in the morning.

 It was ironic because I almost didn’t get the room.
-My friend Greg and I made last-minute plans to come to San Miguel and we found that all the good hotels in the Old Center were full, including the Posada Corazon B&B, my first choice.
+My friend Greg and I made last-minute plans to visit San Miguel, one of the top places not far from Mexico City.
+But we found all the good hotels in the Old Center were full.
+That included the Posada Corazon B&B, my first choice.

 San Miguel de Allende: A Sleepy Little Mexican Town

-I slipped out of the Posada into the morning light and began wandering about.
-I wanted to find out why so many people rave about this colonial hill town that’s only a three-hour drive northwest of Mexico City.
+Slipping out of the Posada into the morning light, I began wandering about the town that’s only a three-hour drive from Mexico City.
+I wanted to find out why so many people rave about this colonial hill town

-I soon realized that San Miguel is one of those proverbial sleepy little Mexican towns, and it hadn’t quite come awake yet.
+Soon I realized that San Miguel is one of those proverbial sleepy little Mexican towns.
+In other words, it hadn’t quite come awake yet.
 There was no one on any street except one restaurant owner out sweeping his entrance.

-I walked over to the little town square with its little manicured park, shops and the parish church, which has become a symbol of the city.
+I walked over to the little town square.
+There I found a little manicured park, shops and the parish church, which has become a symbol of the city.

-I love little town squares no matter where they are in the world, and as I roamed about San Miguel’s the changing morning light began its dance on the multi-colored walls of buildings all around me, and I slowly began to be seduced by it.
+As I roamed about the changing morning light began its dance on the multi-colored walls of buildings all around me.
+I slowly began to be seduced by it.

 Breakfast in the Garden